 Student health insurance forms are available in the Office of Student Life and Retention.
 Capitol works with the Sentry Student Security Plan.
-Please direct specific questions regarding health insurance to the dean of student life and retention.
+Please direct specific questions regarding health insurance to the director of student life and residential services.
 Recently enacted laws allow dependent children to remain on their parent's health insurance until the student reaches the age of 26.